taimurhassan/retina/README.md

 ## Steps
 <p align="justify">

-1) Use 'trainer.py' to incrementally train the segmentation network.
-The following script will also save the model instances in the h5 file.
+1) Use 'trainer.py' to train the proposed pipeline.
+The following script will also save the models in the h5 files.
-2) Use 'tester.py' file to extract segmentation results for each model (the model results will be saved in 'segmentation_resultsK' folder.
+2) Use 'tester.py' file to extract the retinal lesions to grade retinopathy.
 3) We have also provided some converter scripts to port TF keras models into MATLAB etc.

 </p>